 It’s relatively easy to differentiate an antique book from a modern reprint.
 However, sometimes appraising modern books in good condition can be misleading.
-There are book club editions, which are generally subpar to original prints.
-Book club edition markings tend to be on the back cover near the spine, and these books tend to be smaller and lighter than original versions.
+For example, there are book club editions, which are generally subpar to original prints.
+Book club edition markings tend to be on the back cover near the spine, and these books tend to be smaller and lighter than the original versions.

-There are also reprint publishing houses that take the exact printing plates from the first edition to reprint the book.
+Reprinting houses also take the exact printing plates from the first edition to reprint the book.
 At first glance, these books seem like first editions on the copyright page.
-Check the book spine for the listed publishing house and see if that matches the one listed on the copyright page.
+However, check the book spine for the listed publishing house and see if that matches the one listed on the copyright page.
 If it doesn’t, it’s likely a reproduction reprint.